vaywick/sa-pinns-tdd/README.md

 | 4(Nonuniform)    | $u$      | $\mathbf{2.88\mathrm{e}-3 \pm 7.43\mathrm{e}-4}$ |
 | 4(Nonuniform)    | $v$      | $\mathbf{1.91\mathrm{e}-3 \pm 8.33\mathrm{e}-5}$ |

-*Table: Comparisons of the RL2Es for the $u$ and $v$ solutions of the Burgers’ equation across three cases.*
+*Comparisons of the RL2Es for the $u$ and $v$ solutions of the Burgers’ equation across three cases.*

 # Framework